digital-asset/ex-models/README.md

 [Project Readme](option/README.md)

 ### MongoDB ODS
-A short demo covering the use of MongoDB as an ODS to capture streamed events from the DA ledger, and run analytics using native MongoDB aggregation pipelines.
+A simplified demo covering the use of MongoDB as an ODS to capture streamed events from the DA ledger, and run analytics using native MongoDB aggregation pipelines.
+Also touches on (Rabbit)MQ pub-sub for handling large volumes of writes to the ledger when loading data.

 [Project Readme](mongoDB_ODS/README.md)